-Topic 87: Technology, Teacher Learning, and School Change.

-Examines the complexity of the change process, especially in relation to the introduction of digital technologies in the PK-12 school context.
+Topic 87: Technology, Teacher Learning, and School Change.Examines the complexity of the change process, especially in relation to the introduction of digital technologies in the PK-12 school context.

 Topic 88: Research on Early Childhood Education.
 An introduction to research practices in the field of early childhood education.
-Classic research practices in the field of early childhood education.
 Classic studies and research reviews in various facets of early childhood education will be reviewed.
 Subjects include: child development, early childhood program models and evaluation, curriculum (including concept development and play), parent involvement, and teacher education in early education.